 Hoosier National Forest

 Right next door to Brown County State Park is the Hoosier National Forest.
 You’ll add about 50 miles to your drive if you tack on the rest of the HNF, but I highly recommend it.
 Tower Ridge Rd. is the main connector between IN-446 in the west and IN-135 on the east side of the forest.

 A little further from Indy, there’s a 2nd section of Hoosier National Forest that you can drive through if you follow IN-37 south from Paoli to the Indiana-Kentucky border.
 Otherwise, enjoy the 25 or so mile drive on US-50 between Shoals and Bedford, which is part of Indiana’s Historic Pathways North Spur.

 East of Shelbyville, take US-52 east.
-(Or from I-74 in Batesville, take IN-229 north to US-52.)
+Alternatively, from I-74 in Batesville, take IN-229 north to US-52.
 And once you get into Brookville, go south on St Mary’s Rd. or Blue Creek Rd. through the colors until you reach I-74.